Speaker rejects Congress' no-trust notice on 1st day of Himachal Assembly session | Politics

 - India

-He said that Jai Ram Thakur should have resigned as chief minister, paving way for the fresh election after losing all the four seats in the recent bypolls.
+He said that Jai Ram Thakur should have resigned as chief minister paving way for the fresh election after losing all the four seats in the bypolls.

-Amid uproar on the issue by the ruling and opposition benches, the proceedings of the House were adjourned for the lunch.
+Amid uproar in the Assembly over the issue, the proceedings of the House were adjourned for the lunch.

+Notably, the ruling BJP has 43 MLAs in the 68 member House.
+Congress has 22 MLAs, Independents two and CPM has one MLA.
+Later, the Congress leader Agnihotri told the media that the notice for no-confidence motion had been signed by 23 legislators including 22 Congress MLAs and the lone CPM member Rakesh Singha.

+However, Congress legislators Sukhvinder Singh Sukhu, Rajinder Rana and Vikramaditya Singh were not present in the House today.

 The condolence motion was moved by Chief Minister Jai Ram Thakur as soon as the House assembled at 11 am on the first day of the Winter Session at Tapovan in Dharamshala.